 Tucked away in the gorgeous Shenandoah Valley, Harrisonburg is a solar hotspot in Virginia.
-The emissions-free electricity helps keep those sweeping mountain views clear, and it also saves homeowners and businesses alike plenty of money.
+The emissions-free electricity helps keep those sweeping mountain views clear and saves homeowners and businesses plenty of money.

 In April 2022, Harrisonburg partnered with Solarize Virginia, a non-profit committed to making the installation process easier and more affordable.
 This program provides a solar inspection and connects you with experienced, trusted experts in the area.

 The Lynchburg area gets some serious sunshine.
 With 222 sunny days on average, Madison Heights is tied for the state’s sunniest city.
 Timberlake is close behind, with an average of 221 annual days of sunshine.
 Pamplin City, Concord, and Brookneal all make the top 15.